Types of Museum & Library Collaborations

 upstairs/downstairs

--An example of this can be found in Las Vegas where a building was designed to house both
+-An example of this can be found in Las Vegas where a building was designed to house both The Sahara West Library and Fine Arts Museum of Las Vegas.

 -The library is situated on the upper level and the museum is on the lower level.